jascou/MilitaryMadness/docs/tasks.md

 22. [ ] Add sound system tests by abstracting Clip interactions behind an interface and mocking in tests.
 23. [ ] Introduce interface abstractions for sound and image loading to decouple from javax.sound and ImageIO in core logic.
 24. [ ] Make SoundUtility thread-safe: use a thread-safe queue (e.g., ConcurrentLinkedQueue) and avoid wait/notify on this; use a dedicated consumer thread with blocking take.
-25. [ ] Ensure SoundUtility closes streams and clips reliably; use try-with-resources for AudioInputStream.
+25. [x] Ensure SoundUtility closes streams and clips reliably; use try-with-resources for AudioInputStream.
+(Applied try-with-resources)
-26. [ ] Replace raw ArrayList with generics throughout (e.g., ArrayList<String>, ArrayList<Point>) to enable compile-time safety.
+26. [x] Replace raw ArrayList with generics throughout (e.g., ArrayList<String>, ArrayList<Point>) to enable compile-time safety.
+(Updated MilitaryMadness, SoundUtility)
 27. [ ] Review equals/hashCode where Points/Locations are used in collections; ensure deterministic behavior.
 28. [ ] Guard against index-out-of-bounds and nulls in LocationManager.getLoc and isInBounds, and centralize boundary checks.
 29. [ ] Optimize movement/attack range calculations: memoize or precompute adjacency; avoid deep recursion that may overflow.